helaili/permissions.app/README.md

 - `maintain` - team members can manage the repository without access to sensitive or destructive actions.
 Recommended for project managers.
 Only applies to repositories owned by organizations.
 - `triage` - team members can proactively manage issues and pull requests without write access.
 Recommended for contributors who triage a repository.
 Only applies to repositories owned by organizations.

+Visit [this page](https://github.com/apps/permissions-app) to install the app on your organizations, selecting "All repositories".

 ## Setup

 ```sh